CHTC/chtc-website-source/fellowships/index.md

 ## The timeline for spring 2026 applicants for the 2026 Fellows Program:

--   **Friday, 13 March, 2026** - Deadline for Spring applications for Summer 2026.
+-   **Friday, 23 February, 2026** - Deadline for Spring applications for Summer 2026.
 -   **Friday, 3 April, 2026** - End of selection period for applications.
 Those selected will be matched to work with mentors on developing a proposal - this may involve a short interview and other follow-up.
 (Interviews for selected applicants will occur on a rolling basis.)
 -   **Wednesday, 15 April, 2026** - Deadline for submission of proposals.
 (Proposals will be reviewed on a rolling basis.)
 -   **By 20 April, 2026** - Final selection of Spring 2026 applicants for Fellows Program for summer 2026